 Cory Birk - Registered Physiotherapist Hons.
-BSc, MScPT, CAT (C)
+BSc, MScPT, CAT (C), CAFCI

 Cory is a Registered Physiotherapist who also has his designation as a Certified Athletic Therapist.
 He graduated from York University in 2005 with his Honours Bachelor of Science degree and a Certificate in Athletic Therapy.
 In 2007 he completed his Master of Science degree in Physiotherapy from the University of Toronto.
+He has a certification in anatomical acupuncture through the Acupuncture Foundation of Canada.
 Cory joined New Horizons Rehabilitation Services Inc. in December 2007.
 He has a special interest in treating sports injuries and other orthopedic conditions.
-Cory has worked as a therapist for a variety of teams including the men’s hockey and women’s rugby varsity teams at York University.
-Currently Cory is the athletic therapist for the Listowel Cyclones Jr. B hockey team.
-Cory has a strong interest in manual therapy and is working towards challenging the Intermediate Exam through the Orthopedic Division of the CPA.
-He has also completed the Level 1, and 2A/3A acupuncture courses through the Acupuncture Foundation of Canada Institute (AFCI).
+His approach to physiotherapy includes detailed assessments, education, manual therapy, and a patient specific exercise program.

 Terri Wilson - Registered Physiotherapist Hons.
 BMSc, MScPT

 Terri graduated from Western University with her Honours Bachelor of Medical Science, specialization in Physiology, degree in 2015.
 In 2017, she completed her Master of Science in Physical Therapy from the University of Toronto.
 Terri joined New Horizons Rehabilitation Services Inc. in September 2017.
-She has a special interest in treating patients with orthopedic injuries, as well as neurological conditions, including stroke and brain injury.
-Terri has a keen interest in continuing education and has completed courses in soft tissue release, concussion management and has completed Level 1 of the Canadian Physiotherapy Association’s Orthopedic Division courses.
-She is eager to broaden her education and is registered to continue through the Orthopedic Division's advance training, as well as pursue her acupuncture certification.
+She has a special interest in treating patients with orthopedic injuries, as well as neurological conditions including stroke and brain injury.
+Terri has a keen interest in continuing education and has completed several post-graduate courses in concussion management, anatomical acupuncture and manual therapy to ensure high-quality and evidence-based care for her patients.

 Alexandra Brohman - Registered Physiotherapist B.A.
 (Kin), M.Sc.
 (P.T.)